Last Updated on August 21, 2023 by Rolf Hartmann

 The popularity of lab-grown diamonds has quickly skyrocketed and for good reasons.

 There are 3 key reasons why you should buy a lab-grown diamond instead of a mined diamond.
 Below we’ll go through each of these and explain why you should buy a lab-grown diamond.

 Yes, it’s true.
 As you can read much more about in our in-depth article on lab-grown diamonds, the cost of produced diamonds in the lab has significantly fallen in the past years.
-Now, lab-grown diamonds are at least 30-40% cheaper than their mined counterparts.
-And even more, if you follow our recommendations and insider tips to buying lab-created diamonds.
+Now, lab-grown diamonds are at least 60-80% cheaper than their mined counterparts.
+And even more if you follow our recommendations and insider tips for buying lab-created diamonds.
 This means more money in the bank for you or a better and bigger stone for your jewelry.

 Reason 2: Lab-grown diamonds are better for the planet